RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 In this example, the Webmention endpoint of the target website is discovered to be `https://mi.within.website/api/webmention/accept`.

-If the target website does not include either of the above, Webmentions cannot be sent for this website because no Webmention endpoint exists.
+If the target website doesn't include either of the above, Webmentions can't be sent for this website because no Webmention endpoint exists.

 #### Send the Webmention